techSash/Sentiment-Analysis/README.md

 To change the topic of your dataset change this code on line 22 in create_dataset_code.py stream.filter(track=["Narendra Modi", "Rahul Gandhi", "BJP", "INC"])

+in the local_config file add the console token, console secret, application token and application secret of your twitter app